Nottingham: Local government

-Nottingham City Council is a unitary authority, and is based at Loxley House on Station Street.
-It consists of 55 councillors, representing 20 wards, who are elected every four years; the last elections being held on 4 May 2023.
-The council is independent of Nottinghamshire County Council but work with them for local developments and other matters.
-Nottingham, though, remains the county town of Nottinghamshire even though the county hall is in the neighbouring town of West Bridgford where the county council is based.
+Nottingham City Council is a unitary authority and is based at Loxley House on Station Street.
+It consists of 55 councillors, representing 20 wards, who are elected every four years; the last elections were held on 4 May 2023.
+The council is independent of Nottinghamshire County Council but works with them for local developments and other matters.
+Nottingham remains the county town of Nottinghamshire, even though the county hall is in the neighbouring town of West Bridgford, where the county council is based.
+Since May 2024, the city has been a constituent member of the East Midlands Combined County Authority with a regional mayor.